Singapore Convention on Mediation comes into force

-SINGAPORE - An international convention that aims to help businesses resolve cross-border disputes and further facilitate international trade took effect on Saturday (Sept 12).
+An international convention that aims to help businesses resolve cross-border disputes and further facilitate international trade took effect yesterday.

-Called the Singapore Convention on Mediation, the United Nations treaty is the first to be named after the country, said the convention and the Ministry of Law in a joint statement.
+Called the Singapore Convention on Mediation, the United Nations treaty is the first to be named after the country, said the Ministry of Law in a statement.

 The convention seeks to provide businesses around the world with more certainty in resolving cross-border disputes through mediation by making it possible for them to apply directly to the courts of countries that have ratified the treaty.